Computing Euler characteristics using quantum field theory: Introduction

 \section{Introduction}

 This article is based on the second author's talk at the conference Artin Groups, CAT(0) geometry and related topics (Charneyfest) in July 2021.
 It is an exposition of some of the techniques that the authors used in their calculation of the Euler characteristic of the group $\Out(F_n)$~\cite{BoVo}.
 By results of Kontsevich, this Euler characteristic is the same as the orbifold Euler characteristic of the \emph{Lie graph complex} he defined in~\cite{Kont}.
-Kontsevich also defined \emph{commutative} and \emph{associative} graph complexes, and discussed their orbifold Euler characteristics in Section~7.2 of that paper.
+Kontsevich also defined \emph{commutative} and \emph{associative} graph complexes, and discussed their orbifold Euler characteristics in Section~7.B of that paper (Section~7.2 in a circulating preprint version).

 We will use the term {\em virtual} Euler characteristic as a uniform term for both Euler characteristics mentioned in the above paragraph.
 It is different from the alternating sum of the Betti numbers, which we will call the \emph{classical} Euler characteristic.
 The virtual Euler characteristic is used in group theory partly because it has better properties with respect to short exact sequences and partly because it has deep connections to number theory.
 It is defined by taking the classical Euler characteristic of a torsion-free subgroup of finite index and dividing by the index.
 Kontsevich defined the orbifold Euler characteristic of a graph complex on the chain level, by counting each generator (i.e.\ graph $G$) with weight $1/|\Aut(G)|$.